cinnData/DataSci/[DS-05E] Example - Bay Wheels data.md

 ### The data set

 The data for the example come in two tables.
-The table `bay_stations` (in a CSV file) contains data on 507 docking stations.
+The table `bay_stations` (in a CSV file) contains data on 642 docking stations.
+These stations are not the same along the three-yer period, since the organization is dynamic.
 The columns are:

 * `station_id`, a unique identifier of the station.
 The first two characters indicate the location, with values 'BK' (Berkeley), 'SF' (San Francisco), 'SJ' (San Jose) and 'OK' (Oakland).